- Travel and Places»

 On October 6, 2012, I made another trip from Thailand back to the United States to visit my brother and sisters.
 In the past, these transpacific flights have been very long and tiring.
 After I departed Bangkok at 6:00 A.M., I passed through 12 time zones and relived 12 hours before touching down at Green Bay, Wisconsin Airport at around 4:00 P.M. on the same day I left Thailand.
 The total travel time with layovers at two airports was about 22 hours.
 It included a six and one-half hour flight from Bangkok Suvarnabhumi Airport to Tokyo Narita Airport.
 The longest leg of the flight was about 11 hours from Narita to Minneapolis-St. Paul Airport.
 The shortest and last portion of the trip was a one hour flight from Minneapolis-St. Paul to Green Bay Airport.

 My flights were especially tiring because I chose to fly economy class.
-From past experiences, these flights can also be very boring unless one utilizes in-flight entertainment and devises other ways to kill time on overseas flights.
+From past experiences, these flights can also be very boring unless one utilizes in-flight entertainment and thinks of other ways to kill time on overseas flights.
 In this article, I share with my readers suggestions for making overseas flights more entertaining and less boring.

 Inside a United Airlines A320 Economy Class Cabin